Constrained Least-Squares Linear-Phase (CLSLP) FIR Filter Synthesis

 The zip file below contains a sample filter synthesis example as well as all the source code to embed CLSLP in your own design.
 This software is written in the C++20 language and should run on any major operating system (new C++ feature).
 A standard CMAKE build scheme is used.
 Sample Linux command files are included if you need a refresher on CMAKE builds.
 This download should have everything you need to embed this algorithm for your own application.
 All this code is released on a Standard BSD 3-Clause License.

->> Download CLSLP C++ CLSLP-20240928-1409 <<
+>> Download CLSLP C++ At CLSLP-20241021-122444 <<

 The Original Asilomar Paper on CLSLP Algorithm [most math detail]

 During the conversion of the MATLAB code to C++, an error was made in converting the indices from MATLAB's 1-based to the C++ 0-based numbering.
-Change 'n' to '(n-1)' in example equations (30), (33), (37), (39), (41), and (43).
+Change n to (n-1) in example equations (30), (33), (37), (39), (41), and (43).

 Additional Documentation